The Purest Magnesium Oil | Ancient Minerals

 - AND MAGNESIUM DOES A LOT MORE FOR HEALTH!

 (Source: Transdermal Magnesium Therapy, 2011)

-Whereas there exist different types and brands of magnesium oil, Ancient Minerals is the purest among them because it is sourced from very deep within the earth.
-It consequently tends to be far less irritating to skin than other brands due to the purity of the minerals.
-This relative mildness is especially noticeable when it is used topically, whether applied full strength (i.e., undiluted) or diluted with water, but possibly also when added to lotions or baths.
+There are many brands of magnesium oil, but Ancient Minerals produces the purest magnesium products because it is sourced from very deep within the earth.
+The purity of the minerals also means that Ancient Mineral Magnesium Oil tends to be much less irritating to skin.
+This relative mildness is especially noticeable when it is used topically, whether applied full strength or diluted with water, but possibly also when added to lotions or baths.

-Magnesium oil is the preferred form of magnesium used in transdermal magnesium therapy, a widely known yet rapidly expanding modality for the maintenance of health.
-New (and established) studies show that the effectiveness of magnesium oil used transdermally is the safest and most effective means for increasing magnesium levels in the body.
+Magnesium oil is the preferred form of magnesium used in transdermal magnesium therapy, a widely known yet rapidly expanding modality for the maintenance of health popularized by the work of Mark Sircus, OMD.
+Studies show that the effectiveness of magnesium oil used transdermally is the safest and most effective means for increasing magnesium levels in the body.
 Transdermal magnesium therapy using Ancient Minerals is safe, convenient, and effective—and offers the purity and potency of magnesium sourced from an untouched, unpolluted ancient seabed lying deep below the earth’s surface for 250 million years.

 While magnesium oil used transdermally is an effective means for safely increasing magnesium levels the body, it is particularly useful for relieving sore muscles and joints, and reducing pain related to functional magnesium deficiency.
 It is also proven for use in helping to calm ‘nerves’ and reduce systemic bodily stress.
 Because the magnesium in magnesium oil targets muscle tissues (i.e., it is rapidly absorbed by muscles), it is thereby especially useful for replenishing depleted soft tissues and helping restore proper function that may be reduced by less than adequate magnesium stores.